brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 - `-XX:+UseFastUnorderedTimeStamps` Avoid system calls for getting the time.
 The impact of this will vary per system, but we aren't really concerned with logging timestamp accuracy.
 - `-XX:+UseCriticalJavaThreadPriority` *Nothing* should preempt the Minecraft threads.
 GC and Compiler threads can wait.
 - `-XX:+OmitStackTraceInFastThrow` Minecraft throws a ton of "safe" errors we don't want to spend CPU tracing.
-- `-XX:ThreadPriorityPolicy=1` Hook into the OS's threading policy.
-Some JDKs enable this by default, but some don't.
+- `-XX:ThreadPriorityPolicy=1` Use a wider range of thread priorities.
+Requires sudo on linux to work.
+Some JDKs (like Graal) enable this by default, but some don't.
 - `-XX:G1SATBBufferEnqueueingThresholdPercent=30 -XX:G1ConcMarkStepDurationMillis=5 -XX:G1ConcRSHotCardLimit=16 -XX:G1ConcRefinementServiceIntervalMillis=150`: Optimizes G1GC's concurrent collection: https://research.spec.org/icpe_proceedings/2014/p111.pdf
 - `-XX:G1RSetUpdatingPauseTimePercent=0`: We want *all* this work to be done in the G1GC concurrent threads, not the pauses.
 - `-XX:G1HeapWastePercent=18` Don't bother collecting from old gen until its above this percent.
 This avoids triggering slower "mixed" young generation GCs, which is fine since Minecraft (with sufficient memory) doesn't fill the old gen that fast.
 Idea from: https://www.reddit.com/r/Minecraft/comments/k9zb7m/tuning_jvm_gc_for_singleplayer/